telmotrooper/squash-the-creeps/README.md

 #### **I'm getting error "Mixed tabs and spaces in indentation"**

 If you get this error, go in the editor and click `Editor > Editor Settings... > General > Text Editor > Indent`, then change **Type** to `Spaces` and **Size** to `2`.
 Then close the project, reset the file changes with `git reset --hard` and reopen the project.
 You should now be able to edit the files without running into the error.

+#### **(MacOS) "Squash the Creeps.app" is damaged and can't be opened**

+The application is't signed, so you'll have to run to disable the checks running the following command `xattr -cr "Squash the Creeps.app"` in the folder where the game is.